Andrew4d3/koainit/README.md

 - Mocha for unit testing.

 ### How to use it
-1. Download the last release by going to the **releases** tab.
+- Download the last release by going to the **releases** tab.
-2. Unzip the release zip file in your directory of preference.
+- Unzip the release zip file in your directory of preference.
-3. Run:
+- Run:
 ```sh
 $ sudo npm install
 ```
+(Not need to type sudo if you are on windows or sudo mode)
-4. Start the project by running:
+- Start the project by running:
 ```sh
 $ npm start
 ```